PCSK5: Function

 The protein encoded by this gene belongs to the subtilisin-like proprotein convertase family.
 The members of this family are proprotein convertases that process latent precursor proteins into their biologically active products.
 This encoded protein mediates posttranslational endoproteolytic processing for several integrin alpha subunits.
 It is thought to process prorenin, pro-membrane type-1 matrix metalloproteinase and HIV-1 glycoprotein gp160.

 Clinical significance

 Mutations in this gene have been associated with Currarino syndrome-like malformations.

+PCSK5 expression has been linked to higher survival rates for lung cancer patients.